asn1814/RAM/docs/fairseq2/preference_optimization_lm/README.md

 # Preference Optimization Finetuning for Language Models with fairseq2
-Preference optimization is a finetuning strategy that uses a dataset of $(x, y_w, y_l)$ pairs where $x$ is a prompt, $y_w$ is a preferred completion for that prompt, and $y_l$ is a dispreferred completion for that prompt. fairseq2 provides recipes to finetune language models using these datasets.
+Preference optimization is a finetuning strategy that uses a dataset of $(x, y_w, y_l)$ pairs where $x$ is a prompt, $y_w$ is a preferred completion for that prompt, and $y_l$ is a dispreferred completion for that prompt. fairseq2 provides recipes to finetune language models using these datasets and various preference optimization criteria.
+Finally, fairseq2 provides a way to extend the recipe with your own optimization criterion with minimum efforts.

 ### Pre-requisites and Installation

-You should have fairseq2 installed and your fairseq2 environment ready.
-You can quickly test that your environment is working with the command `fairseq2 assets list`.
+**Environment:** You should have fairseq2 installed and your fairseq2 environment ready.
+Follow the installation guide in fairseq2 repo.

+**Hardware:** Experiments described below were tested using 8-gpu node with Nvidia A100 GPUs.

 ## Contents
 - [The Overview](OVERVIEW.md): a high level guide that walks through how everything fits together.
 Read this to quickly gain a better general understanding of the preference optimization recipes.